henriqueholtz/Aws-Struggle/Compiled/Supports.md

 ## Business, Enterprise On-Ramp, or Enterprise Support plan have access to these features:

-- Use-case guidance – What AWS products, features, and services to use to best support your specific needs;
+- **Use-case guidance** – What AWS products, features, and services to use to best support your specific needs;
-- Full access to Trusted Advisor;
+- **Full access to Trusted Advisor**;
-- The AWS Support API to interact with Support Center and Trusted Advisor.
+- The **AWS Support API** to interact with Support Center and Trusted Advisor.
 You can use the AWS Support API to automate support case management and Trusted Advisor operations.
-- Third-party software support – Help with Amazon Elastic Compute Cloud (Amazon EC2) instance operating systems and configuration.
+- **Third-party software support** – Help with Amazon Elastic Compute Cloud (Amazon EC2) instance operating systems and configuration.
 Also, help with the performance of the most popular third-party software components on AWS.
 Third-party software support isn't available for customers on Basic or Developer Support plans.
 - Supports an unlimited number of AWS Identity and Access Management (IAM) users who can open technical support cases.

 ---